 For fiscal years 2015, 2016 and 2017, Mr. Homeister was eligible to earn target cash incentive compensation equal to 75% of his year-end base salary and each of Messrs.
 Geadelmann, and Randazzo was eligible to earn target cash incentive compensation equal to 50% of his year-end base salary, all based on our Adjusted EBITDA for the year.
-For fiscal 2017, Ms. Maruniak was eligible to earn target cash incentive compensation equal to 50% of her year-end base salary, pro-rated for the partial year during which she was employed with us, based on our Adjusted EBITDA for the year.
+For fiscal 2017, Ms. Maruniak was eligible to earn target cash incentive compensation equal to 50% of her year-end base salary, prorated for the partial year during which she was employed with us, based on our Adjusted EBITDA for the year.
 Mr. Rucker does not participate in our incentive compensation program.
 The target incentive compensation was payable if we achieved the Adjusted EBITDA target set forth in our budget.
 For fiscal year 2015, each of Messrs.
-Homeister, Geadelmann, and Randazzo was entitled to receive a partial incentive payment if we achieved at least 85% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved 115% of our budgeted Adjusted EBITDA and attained targeted sales goals.
+Homeister, Geadelmann, and Randazzo was entitled to receive a partial incentive payment if we achieved at least 85% of our budgeted Adjusted EBITDA and attained targeted sales goals.
 For fiscal years 2016 and 2017, each of Messrs.
-Homeister, Geadelmann, and Randazzo, and Ms. Maruniak was entitled to receive a partial incentive payment if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved Adjusted EBITDA and attained targeted sales goals.
+Homeister, Geadelmann, and Randazzo, and Ms. Maruniak was entitled to receive a partial incentive payment if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive payment if we achieved at least 100% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive payment if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive payment if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive payment if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved 110% of our budgeted Adjusted EBIT

 The Compensation Committee reviews and certifies performance following the end of each fiscal year and may also consider discretionary factors when making awards.
 For fiscal year 2015, the Compensation Committee approved a payout of 55% of the target cash incentive compensation to Messrs.
 Homeister, Geadelmann, and Randazzo based on our performance measures.
 For fiscal 2016, the Compensation Committee approved a payout of 110% of the target cash incentive compensation to Messrs.
 Homeister, Geadelmann, and Randazzo based on our performance measures.
+The Compensation to Messrs.
+Homeister, Geadelmann, and Randazzo based on our performance measures.
 The Compensation Committee did not approve any payouts of the target cash incentive compensation based on our performance in fiscal year 2017.

 The cash incentive compensation for which our named executive officers were eligible in 2017 is set forth in the "Grants of Plan Based Awards in Fiscal Year 2017" table.
-The actual cash incentive compensation earned by all of our named executive officers in fiscal years 2017.
-2016 and 2015 is set forth in the "Summary Compensation Table."
+The actual cash incentive compensation earned by all of our named executive officers in fiscal years 2017, 2016 and 2015 is set forth in the "Summary Compensation Table."